Southall parks

 • mammals - fox and grey squirrel

-The rangers created a nature conservation area in 2003 to help improve biodiversity and habitat value.
-The nature area consists of a pond, cornflower meadow and planted copse areas, which provides an important feature to the park and haven for wildlife.
+In 2003, the rangers made a nature conservation area to boost biodiversity and habitat quality.
+This area has a pond, a cornflower meadow, and planted copse areas, making it a key part of the park and a haven for wildlife.

 Significant species of interest exclusively recorded in the area so far are: